What are Chakras?

 Chakra Spinning

-• Clockwise spin is associated with receiving energy.
+Counterclockwise spin is associated with releasing or giving energy.